 Twenty minutes later, he not only gave them a $1.50 each, he had given them one of the most important business marketing strategy lessons.
 When you are doing a proposal or when you are going for that promotion or new job, remember to ask for what you are worth, not what you think they can or will pay.

 The story reminded me of an article I recently read from the Harvard Business Review.
 While I found the entire article interesting, the part that really stuck with me was the story told by Sharon Allen, who became chairman of Deloitte & Touche USA in 2003 (not only the highest-ranking woman in the firm’s history, she also became the first woman to hold that role at a leading professional services firm).

 Asking for what she wanted was something that even she had to learn.
 She described how when she was a rising manager in her thirties, she received a memo announcing the promotion of several close colleagues and went to speak to her boss about it.
 “I was surprised to see my name not included on the promotion list,” Sharon said to him.
 “I have accomplished A, B, C, D and E – and I think I deserved that promotion.”

-I hope it was the last time for the two boys who raked our yard too.
-Hopefully, they went on to other neighbors and asked for what they wanted – for what their time and effort are worth.
+I hope it was the last time for the two boys who raked our yard, too.
+Hopefully, they went on to other neighbors and employed their new-found business marketing strategy of asking for what they wanted – for what their time and effort are worth.

 As an employee, a business owner, a freelancer or a consultant…do you ask for what you are worth?